gingzaindy9999-a11y/GrandMasterAngel/README.md

 ## 🧠 About the Founder

-ฉันคือ **ผู้ก่อตั้งและผู้บริหาร (Founder & CEO)**
+I am a **Founder & CEO** with a strong background in
-ที่มีพื้นฐานด้าน **การพัฒนาซอฟต์แวร์และสถาปัตยกรรมระบบระดับ Production**
+**production-grade software development and system architecture**.

-มุ่งเน้นการสร้างเทคโนโลยีที่:
+I focus on building technology that:
-- ใช้งานได้จริงในโลกธุรกิจ
+- Works in real-world business environments
-- มีความปลอดภัยและความน่าเชื่อถือสูง
+- Is secure and reliable by design
-- รองรับการเติบโตในระยะยาว
+- Can scale sustainably over the long term

-เชี่ยวชาญและทำงานในสาย:
+Expertise areas:
 - 🤖 AI
 - 🌐 Web3 & Blockchain
 - ⚙️ Backend & Infrastructure
 - 🔐 Security & Reliability

-ฉันไม่ได้สร้างระบบแค่ให้ “ทำงานได้”
+I don’t just build systems that “work” —
-แต่สร้างให้ **มั่นคง ขยายได้ และสร้างคุณค่าในโลกจริง**
+I build systems that are **stable, scalable, and valuable in the real world**.

 ---

 ## 🎯 Purpose of This Repository

-- 📘 ฐานความรู้และเอกสารอ้างอิงด้านเทคโนโลยี
+- 📘 Technical knowledge base & references
-- 🧭 แนวทางออกแบบระบบระดับ Production
+- 🧭 Production-level system design principles
-- 🚀 จุดเริ่มต้นของแพลตฟอร์มและผลิตภัณฑ์จริง
+- 🚀 Foundation for real platforms and products

 **Production-first · Security-first · Long-term thinking**